Leonard Leo: Other appointments and work

 He has been a US delegate to the United Nations Council and the UN Commission on Human Rights, as well as the Organization for Security and Cooperation in Europe and World Health Assembly.
 Leo has been an observer at the World Intellectual Property Organization and as a member of the US National Commission to UNESCO.

 Leo has been published in The New York Times, The Wall Street Journal, and The Huffington Post.
 He received the 2009 Bradley Prize.

 Leo has been on the board of directors of various organizations such as Reclaim New York, a charity with ties to conservative activists Rebekah Mercer and Steve Bannon; Liberty Central, a charity founded by Virginia Thomas, wife of Clarence Thomas; the Catholic Association and an affiliated charity, the Catholic Association Foundation; The National Catholic Prayer Breakfast; the Becket Law Fund; Students for Life; the Napa Legal Institute; the Youth Leadership Foundation; and the Board of Visitors at The Busch School of Business at Catholic University.

 Leo is a member of the Council for National Policy, whose other members include Virginia Thomas, the wife of Clarence Thomas; Brent Bozell, founder of the Media Research Center; and Ralph Reed, chairman of the nonprofit Faith and Freedom Coalition.

 In filings with the Federal Election Commission, Leo listed the BH Group as his employer.
 In 2018, the Judicial Crisis Network reported paying BH Group $1.2 million in fees.
 In its first two years of existence, the BH Group received more than $4 million from the Judicial Crisis Network, its sister entity the Judicial Education Project and a third nonprofit, the Wellspring Committee.
-Leo is also the president of the Freedom and Opportunity Fund.
+Leo is also the president of the Freedom and Opportunity Fund, which, in 2022, distributed $250 million, including $153 million to the Rule of Law Trust, which is also affiliated with Leo.
+Leo partially controls America Engaged, a conservative group started in 2016.

 In 2016, after the death of US Supreme Court Justice Antonin Scalia, Leo helped finance the renaming of George Mason University's Law School to the Antonin Scalia Law School.

 Personal life

-Leo is a Roman Catholic.
+Leo is Catholic.
 He has seven children with his wife, Sally.
 Their daughter Margaret died in 2007 at the age of 14 from spina bifida.
 Leo has spoken about the profound impact her life had on him.

 Leo is a knight of the Sovereign Military Order of Malta, a Catholic lay religious order.
 In October 2022, Leo was awarded the John Paul II New Evangelization Award by the Catholic Information Center.
 In May 2023, Leo received an honorary doctorate from Benedictine College.